Check out more Faculty News on Eagle Eye News!

 Professor Lester Authors Book on Religious Literacy

 Professor Lester has authored a new book entitled Equipping Educators to Teach Religious Literacy: Lessons from a Teacher Education Program in the American South.
 This volume provides a detailed evaluation of a unique education program implemented in secondary schools in Georgia to enhance teachers’ religious literacy and their ability to promote this in schools and classrooms.
-To learn more and find out how to purchase (with a discount!), click here!!
+To learn more and find out how to purchase (with a discount!), check out a flyer on Professor Lester’s book.
 Congrats Professor Lester!!

 Welcome Professor McDonald!

 We are delighted to announce that Jared McDonald, Ph.D., Maryland, will be joining the Department of Political Science and International Affairs as an Assistant Professor of Political Science starting in the Fall 2022 semester.
 Professor McDonald will be teaching PS 201, American Government, as well as other courses in American political behavior.
 Welcome aboard, Professor McDonald!
-Learn more about Professor McDonald on his website by clicking here.
+Learn more about Professor McDonald on Professor McDonald’s website.

 Professor Davidson Presents on US/Italy Relations

 On December 13, 2021, Professor Davidson gave a presentation on Defense and Security Relations Between the US and Italy: Challenges and Prospects to a conference on US-Italy relations at the Italian Ministry of Foreign Affairs.
 He was one of only five academics invited to present.
-Check out this article for more information and a summary of his presentation!
+Check out this article for more information on the US-Italy relations conference and a summary of his presentation!

 Review of Prof. Davidson’s book America’s Entangling Alliances

-H-Diplo, a well-respected digital international relations publication, recently shared a review of Professor Davidson’s book America’s Entangling Alliances calling it “a useful addition to this scholarship and a good tool for teachers and researchers alike”.
-To read more, click here!
+H-Diplo, a well-respected digital international relations publication, recently shared a review of Professor Davidson’s book America’s Entangling Alliances calling it “a useful addition to this scholarship and a good tool for teachers and researchers alike.”
+Check out H-Diplo’s book review!

 Is China a threat or an opportunity?
 Depends which Americans you ask (KLCC; NPR; WAMU)